-Walk into the centre of Southampton where you can see the remains of the city’s medieval walls.
-Shopping is excellent in the city, with all your high street favorites including the iconic British department store John Lewis, whose flagship store is on Oxford Street in London.
-Restaurants of all price ranges are abundant as are cafés and pubs in the city.
+Walk into the center of Southampton, where you can see the remains of the city’s medieval walls.
+Shopping is excellent in the town, with all your high street favorites including the iconic British department store John Lewis, whose flagship store is on Oxford Street in London.
+Restaurants of all price ranges are abundant, as are cafés and pubs in the city.

-To walk the city start at Town Quay and walk along the medieval town walls through the Old Town.
-You’ll find cosy cobbled street and Tudor timber framed buildings, reminiscent of their famous visitors such as William Shakespeare and Jane Austen.
+To walk the city, start at Town Quay and walk along the medieval town walls through the Old Town.
+You’ll find cozy cobbled streets and Tudor timber-framed buildings reminiscent of famous visitors such as William Shakespeare and Jane Austen.

-4 fantastic ways to see the best of the south coast of England
+4 fantastic ways to see the best of England’s south coast

 Day 1: Isle of Wight and The Needles

-Stunning sandy beaches and beautiful walking paths cover the island which is famous for its dinosaur fossils.
-It gets busy in the summer, so if you are starting a cruise from Southampton in June, July or August when kids are on school vacation, start early to try and avoid the rush.
+Stunning sandy beaches and beautiful walking paths cover the island, which is famous for its dinosaur fossils.
+It gets busy in the summer, so if you are starting a cruise from Southampton in June, July, or August when kids are on school vacation, start early to avoid the crowds.

-Open top bus for the best views of Isle of Wight
+Open top bus for the best views of the Isle of Wight

 Day 2: Stonehenge – one of the most popular cruise excursions

-Stonehenge is just a 45 minute drive northeast of Southampton, located just outside the historic city of Salisbury and the iron-age site of Old Sarum.
-Start your day at the fantastic visitors center and museum, just a short walk from the car parking area.
-After this introduction a shuttle bus takes you out to the stones.
-Built of welsh stone over 4000 years ago, Stonehenge is surrounded by myth and legend and it’s meaning and purpose has been long debated.
+Stonehenge is a 45-minute drive northeast of Southampton, located just outside the historic city of Salisbury and the iron-age site of Old Sarum.
+Start your day at the visitors center and museum, a short walk from the car parking area.
+A shuttle bus takes you out to the site.
+Built of welsh stone over 4000 years ago, Stonehenge is surrounded by myth and legend, and its meaning and purpose have been long debated.

 A pub dinner in historic Salisbury

 We do recommend that you rent a car and drive out to Stonehenge yourself.
-But if you really don’t feel you can tackle driving on the left, book a tour.
-Viator does a good one if you want to tag this day out onto your final day after your cruise.
-You leave the port of Southampton after you disembark and visit Salisbury, Stonehenge and even Windsor Castle on your way back to London for your flight home.
-Alternatively ask your cruise company.
+But if you don’t feel you can tackle driving on the left, book a tour.
+Viator does a good one; you can even plan to visit on your final day after your cruise.
+Leave the port of Southampton after you disembark and visit Salisbury, Stonehenge, and even Windsor Castle on your way back to London for your flight home.
+Alternatively, ask your cruise company.
 Many of them offer Stonehenge as an excursion pre or post-cruise.
 It’s a great day out!

 Walking trails in the New Forest

-From rugged country walks in the winter to lazy picnic days in the summer, the New Forest is an ancient woodland packed full of pretty villages.
-And was once the hunting ground of Henry VIII.
-Start out early and pick one of the named walking paths to follow and you’ll come across free-roaming cattle, deer, donkeys and the famous New Forest ponies.
+Begin early and pick one of the named walking paths to follow, and you’ll come across free-roaming cattle, deer, donkeys, and the famous New Forest ponies.

-My favorite walking trail is the Castleman’s Corkscrew Walk which starts in Burley Forestry Commission car park on Burley Road which takes you across pretty heathland.
-The local hotel Burley Manor is a good spot for a coffee and a snack.
+Try our favorite walking trail, Castleman’s Corkscrew Walk, which starts in Burley Forestry Commission car park on Burley Road and takes you across pretty heathland.
+The local hotel Burley Manor is a good spot for coffee and snacks.

 English riverside delights in Lymington

-It’s here you’ll want to eat an early lunch, preferably at one of the small restaurants by the river at the bottom of the Georgian style high street.
+You may want to eat an early lunch here, preferably at one of the small restaurants by the river at the bottom of the Georgian-style high street.
 Try The Kings Head Inn or The Ship Inn on the quayside for pub-style food.

-Nearby you can even rent bicycles to cycle the coast and back through the forest.
-Super helpful staff will provide you with great bikes and a route map.
+Stop for delicious ice cream at the New Forest Ice Cream Parlour before renting a bike to cycle along the coast and through the forest.
+Helpful staff will provide you with great bikes and a route map.

-Beaulieu Village and Buckler’s Hard – a unique 18th village where Nelson’s warships were once built – are fantastic to explore.
-Beaulieu is home home to the Britain’s National Motor Museum and your kids can sample go-kart racing and see the cars in The World of Top Gear.
+Beaulieu Village and Buckler’s Hard – a unique 18th village where Nelson’s warships once were built – are fantastic to explore.
+Beaulieu is home to Britain’s National Motor Museum, and your kids can sample go-kart racing and see the cars in The World of Top Gear.

-In fact there is so much to see and do at Beaulieu, you could make this a full day out, and leave Lymington for another day.
-See if you can squeeze in both before you depart on your cruise from Southampton.
+There is so much to see and do at Beaulieu; you could make this a full day out and leave Lymington for another day.
+See if you can squeeze in both before you start your cruise from Southampton.

 If you have time for only one day out before the start of your cruise from Southampton, choose The Jurassic Coastline.
-I have left the best till last.
-And for good reason.
+We have left the best till last.
+And for a good reason.

-This part of the coastline along southern England, stretches 96 miles east to west and starts from Old Harry Rocks on the Isle of Purbeck in the county of Dorset, all the way to the next county, Devon.
-From Southampton it will take you about 1 hour and 15 minutes to get to Old Harry Rocks, so start early.
+This part of the coastline along southern England stretches 96 miles east to west and starts from Old Harry Rocks on the Isle of Purbeck in the county of Dorset, all the way to the next county, Devon.
+It will take about 1 hour and 15 minutes from Southampton to get to Old Harry Rocks, so an early start is essential.

-This is possibly one of my favorite spots in all of England.
-You can travel as far as you want, stopping at often as you like on your day out.
+This is possibly one of our favorite spots in all of England.
+You can travel as far as you want, stopping at seaside towns as often as you like.

-But even better is if you can stay the night on your way to really make the most of this fabulous coast.
-Called The Jurassic Coast due to it’s 180 million year old historical rock formations, the landscape will take your breath away.
-Here are my top stops to explore:
+But even better is if you can stay the night on your way to make the most of this fabulous coast.
+Called the Jurassic Coast due to its 180 million-year-old historic rock formations, the landscape will take your breath away.
+Here are our top stops to explore:

 Old Harry Rocks

-Located at Handfast Point in Studland, this marks the very eastern point of the Jurassic Coast.
+Located at Handfast Point in Studland, this marks the eastern point of the Jurassic Coast.
 The whole area is a UNESCO world heritage site.
-On a clear day into the distance you can even see The Needles, on the Isle of Wight.
-Park at South Beach car park to walk out to see Old Harry.
+On a clear day in the distance, you can see The Needles on the Isle of Wight.
+Park at the South Beach car park to walk out to see Old Harry.
 The village of Studland is a short drive away.

-Rich in history and a great playground for kids, Corfe Castle is fantastic to visit on a nice day.
+Rich in history and an exciting place for children to run around, Corfe Castle is fantastic to visit on a sunny day.

-Visit the 16th village for a great pub lunch – we love The Greyhound in the center of the village – and do visit the model village if you have kids in tow.
+Visit the 16th village for a great pub lunch – we love The Greyhound in the center of the town.
+There is even a model village signposted, which your children will love exploring.

-The entire cove is part of the Jurassic Coast and is very popular with hikers and walkers and really busy in the summer months.
+The entire cove is part of the Jurassic Coast and is very popular with hikers and walkers.
+It is bustling in the summer months.
 Arrive early to get the closest parking spot, and take a picnic to relax and enjoy the view.
-The beach is full of rock pools and caves.
-In fact the whole surrounding is fantastic for walks, exploration and views.
+The beach is full of rock pools and caves waiting to be explored.

-From Lulworth Cove you can follow the footpath and walk about 30 minutes to Durdle Door.
+You can follow the footpath from Lulworth Cove and walk about 30 minutes to Durdle Door.
 Perhaps one of the most photographed spots in Southern England, this rock formation juts out at the end of the stony beach.
-If you don’t want to venture onto the beach drive to the Durdle Door lookout instead for spectacular views.
+If you don’t want to venture onto the beach, drive to the Durdle Door lookout instead for spectacular views.

-Drive towards Weymouth Bay from Durdle Door.
-If you didn’t have lunch at Corfe then Weymouth Bay has plenty of seaside eateries to tempt you along the way.
-From Weymouth, continue driving towards Portland.
-There are plenty of opportunities to have a great view of Chesil Beach.
-Although Chesil is no regular beach…. rather a shingle barrier separated from the mainland by a shallow tidal lagoon.
+Chesil is no regular beach – rather a shingle barrier separated from the mainland by a shallow tidal lagoon.
 It has to be experienced to be believed.
 The beach is at the mercy of mother nature as the rough seas swirl up stones along its 28 km stretch.
-Wear good shoes and enjoy the walk, it’s fabulous.
+Wear good shoes and enjoy the walk.
+It’s windy and fabulous.

-This little seaside port is deserving of an overnight stay if you have time to spare.
-It’s history dates back to the 8th century and places it in the middle of the Jurassic Coast.
+This little seaside port deserves an overnight stay if you have time to spare.
+Its history dates back to the 8th century, located in the middle of the Jurassic Coast.
 You are now in the county of Devon.
-Shop in the tiny winding streets, try fishing, water sports or you can even join an organised fossil hunting trip.
-This is a gem on the south coast, especially if you are travelling with children.
+Shop in the tiny winding streets, try fishing and water sports, or you can even join an organized fossil hunting trip.
+This is a gem on the south coast, especially if you are traveling with children.

-Getting to the port for your cruise from Southampton
+Getting to and from the port or your hotel in Southampton

-The Port of Southampton currently operates 4 passenger cruise terminals.
-And a 5th terminal which is being built in partnership with MSC Cruises and Norwegian Cruise Line is going to open soon.
+The Port of Southampton currently operates five passenger cruise terminals.
 Check your cruise ticket to see which terminal your cruise ship is berthed for boarding.
-Here are the current 4 passengers terminals:
+Here are the current four passengers terminals: